adityaprasad444/Arambha/README.md

-# Aarambha School Website
+# Arambha School Website

-A modern, responsive website for Aarambha School built with HTML, CSS, and JavaScript.
+A modern, responsive website for Arambha School built with HTML, CSS, and JavaScript.

 ## Features